 A press release is issued by a business or organization to inform the media of company news.
 It is an approximately 500-word description of the news they wish the press to cover in their own publications.
 It should provide the information journalists need to determine if the story would pique the interest of their audiences.
 The more information small businesses provide in their press releases, the less work the journalist must do to run the story, increasing the likelihood of press coverage.

 A press release should be written to speak to the target audience it is intended for in an objective, fact-based journalist style.
-It should tell the who, what, where, when, why, and how of the announcement with an angle that tells target audiences why they should care.
-An angle that appeals to the target audience makes the news newsworthy.
+It should tell the who, what, where, when, why, and how of the announcement with an angle that tells target audiences why they should care, using language that appeals to the target audience.
 It should also include other elements to help the journalist complete their stories, like quotes from key stakeholders and multimedia.
 A call to action helps businesses use the release to meet their business goals.

 Once a company writes a press release, it must distribute it.
 It can do so by sending the press release to journalists themselves and by using a distribution service.
 To send a press release to a journalist, the business should ensure the journalist’s audience is part of its own target audience and is likely to find the story valuable.
 When distributing a press release, a company can send the release to thousands of targeted outlets simultaneously.